 Extreme fatigue, weight loss, fever, and sweats: Lymphoma can make you feel ill and tired every day.
-Both types of lymphoma affect your lymph system.
-Non-Hodgkin's and Hodgkin's lymphomas create similar symptoms.
+All types of lymphoma affect your lymph system.
+Non-Hodgkin and Hodgkin lymphomas create similar symptoms.

-At UVA, you'll find expert diagnostics and the latest treatments for both types of lymphoma.
-This includes care for Waldenstrom lymphoma.
+At UVA Health, you'll find expert diagnostics and the latest treatments for all types of lymphoma.

 What is Lymphoma?